Balranald: Climate

+Being very far west in the state, Balranald is susceptible to cold fronts off the Great Australian Bight, even at the height of summer.
+On 3 February 2005 a maximum of 12.5 °C was recorded, being exceptionally cold for its very low elevation of 61 m and latitude of 34.6 degrees south.

 Agriculture

 Agricultural activities in the Balranald district include sheep farming, woodcutting, charcoal production and some areas of irrigated crop-growing along the rivers.

 Attractions

 Balranald Shire is the location of Yanga National Park and World Heritage listed Mungo National Park.